Last Updated: August 12, 2022

 Have you ever read a book, newspaper, magazine, webpage - or any selection of text, for that matter - aghast at the way the words are written on the page?
 Do spelling and grammatical errors make you crazy?
-Then looking for online proofreading jobs may be the answer to your desire to work at home.
-There are plenty of online proofreading jobs available if you have the skills and know where to look.
+Then looking for online editing and/or proofreading jobs may be the answer to your desire to work at home.
+There are plenty of online editing and proofreading jobs available if you have the skills and know where to look.

 If you do not have much editing or proofreading experience, you can start looking for entry level online proofreading jobs.
-Many companies will outsource their proofreading needs, and they are not always looking for the person with the most experience, making it easier for someone to find online proofreading jobs with little experience.
-You can also gain valuable knowledge about proofreading through online classes and tutorials, which will help translate into more online proofreading jobs.
+Many companies will outsource their editing and proofreading needs.
+These companies are not necessarily always looking for the person with the most experience, making it easier for someone to find online editing and/or proofreading jobs with little experience.
+You can also gain valuable knowledge about editing and proofreading through online classes and tutorials, which can also help translate into more online editing and proofreading jobs.
 There are plenty of resources on the web that will allow you to learn the skills needed to be a qualified candidate for online editing and proofreading jobs.
 You can check out the Ways to Make Money: Editing & Proofreading page right here on this website for some resources and inspiration to get started.

-There are a number of places on the Internet where you can look for online proofreading jobs.
-You can begin looking for online proofreading jobs in the places that most people look for jobs regularly.
-There are plenty of online proofreading jobs on both major and minor job boards all over the internet.
-Still, you can also put your foot forward and seek out online proofreading jobs by finding companies that you would like to do work for and contact them about online proofreading jobs.
-You will usually want to build up at least some kind of a portfolio that showcases your editing and proofreading experience - however extensive or minimal it may be - before you start contacting these companies for online proofreading jobs, as you will have to sell yourself to these potential employers.
+There are a number of places on the Internet where you can look for online editing and proofreading jobs.
+You can begin looking for online editing and proofreading jobs in the places that most people look for jobs regularly.
+There are often plenty of such jobs posted on both major and minor job boards all over the Internet.
+Still, you can also put your foot forward and seek out online editing and/or proofreading jobs by finding companies that you think you might like to work for and contacting them directly.
+You will usually want to build up at least some kind of a portfolio that showcases your editing and proofreading experience - however extensive or minimal it may be - before you start contacting companies directly, as you will have to sell yourself to these potential employers.

-Another place that many people find online proofreading jobs are through freelance marketplace websites where people place online proofreading jobs and proofreaders bid on those jobs.
-These freelance sites are good for both the novice and expert seeking online proofreading jobs, because some clients will be willing to pay more for experience while others are looking for the lowest bid.
-If you have some proofreading experience, you can also seek out online proofreading jobs by creating your own website to draw in potential clientele.
+Another place that many people find online editing and/or proofreading jobs is through freelance marketplace websites where people place online proofreading jobs and proofreaders bid on those jobs.
+These freelance sites are good for both the novice and expert alike, because some clients will be willing to pay more for experience while others are looking for the lowest bid.
+Of course, you can also seek out online proofreading jobs by creating your own website to draw in potential clientele.

-If you have a desire to work from home and also love to work with words, online proofreading jobs may be a solid potential side hustle, or even full-time career path, for you.
+If you have a desire to work from home and also love to work with words, online editing and/or proofreading jobs may be a solid potential side hustle, or even full-time career path, for you.
 Start off by using online resources to learn about the craft and "test the waters," if you will.
 Learn "the talk," learn about what the various editing and proofreading symbols are, learn about what potential clients may specifically want from their editor/proofreader.
 Then, take the time to scout out online editing and/or proofreading jobs through various resources on the web.
-As you build up your proofreading experience, your potential for finding higher paying jobs in the field will also increase.
+As you build up your experience in the field, your potential for finding higher paying jobs in the field will also increase.

 International K-12 Educator,